-Hard - Soft Acids and Bases
+Hard - Soft Acids and Bases Introduction

-In acid base reaction, the equilibrium is always in favor of the weak acid and weak base.
+In an acid base reaction, the equilibrium is always in favor of the weak acid and weak base.
 In the above equilibrium, it would be in favor of acetic acid and water because acetate and hydronium ion are stronger base and acid.

 However the theory cannot explain features of certain reactions